fimh2021/fimh2021.github.io/_pages/index.md

 Welcome to the FIMH-2021 –– the 11th biennial meeting on Functional Imaging and Modeling of the Heart.
 FIMH-2021 will be held from **June 21-24, 2021** on the Stanford University campus.

-FIMH-2021 will celebrate 20 years of bringing together friends, colleagues, and collaborators to share and discuss the latest in cardiac and cardiovascular imaging, electrophysiology, computational modeling of the heart, and translational applications.
+FIMH-2021 will celebrate 20 years of bringing together friends, colleagues, and collaborators to share and discuss the latest in cardiac and cardiovascular imaging, electrophysiology, computational modeling, and translational applications.

 Scientists and clinicians with an interest in advanced methods to study and evaluate cardiac structure (cell to whole organ), function (regional to global), flow (measured and simulated), electrical activity, and remodeling are all welcome to attend.